jhuckaby/pixl-perf/README.md

 # Overview

-This module provides an easy way to track performance metrics in your app.
+This module provides an easy way to track high resolution performance metrics in your app.
 Basically, you wrap your function calls or async operations you want to measure with `begin()` and `end()` calls, provide IDs for each metric, and the library provides a summary report whenever you want one.
 You can also increment arbitrary counters, and include that data in the report as well.

 # Usage